simonmicro/Dear-Templates/Git - Source Code Mirror.md

 `git diff [path]` Show the diff for a file

-`git blame [path]` Show the responsible author for every line. **Who fucked that line up?!?**
+`git blame [path]` Show the responsible author for every line.

 ### F**** ###

 `git reset [commit]` Two known usages:
 * Add `--hard` to reset working tree AND history!
 So make sure not to have a detached HEAD - otherwise...
 Bye, bye history!
-* HEAD~n Move the HEAD n commit back (== revert commits without a "Reverting Commit").
-Can't be used for any pushed commit!
+* HEAD~n Move the HEAD n commits back (== revert commits without a "Reverting Commit").
+This could mess up your ability to push the branch, as any new commit overwrites the remote history!

-`git fsck` Last chance before complete failure of the git folder structure (btw. thank you Nextcloud).
+`git fsck` Last chance before complete failure of the git folder structure.
 If problem persists: Wipe everything.
 Doesn't work on most cases (like missing commit / history).

+`git gc` Cleans old, dangling commits from your disk (e.g. you ran `git reset` and therefore disgarded some commits).

 ## .gitignore ##
 Add a path per line to get it ignored!
 The path is NOT absolute!
--> `.directory` ignores Kubuntu-Files in every subfolder too.
-Neat.

 ## Change Authorname and Authoremail in history ##
 1. First time only (it's global): `git config --global alias.change-commits '!'"f() { VAR1=\$1; VAR='\$'\$1; OLD=\$2; NEW=\$3; echo \"Are you sure for replace \$VAR \$OLD => \$NEW ?(Y/N)\";read OK;if [ \"\$OK\" = 'Y' ] ; then shift 3; git filter-branch --env-filter \"if [ \\\"\${VAR}\\\" = '\$OLD' ]; then export \$VAR1='\$NEW';echo 'to \$NEW'; fi\" $@; fi;}; f "`